jgesser/IpCamera/README.md

 TestCamZoom.sendCommand(0)
 ```

-Moving the camera using Relative movements can be done sending the INCREASE and DECREASE commands to the Pan, Tilt and Zoom channels.
-This method makes most sense if you wish to push arrow buttons on a Habpanel screen to move the camera.
+Moving the camera using Relative/Continuous movements can be done sending the INCREASE and DECREASE commands to the Pan, Tilt and Zoom channels.
+The OFF command will stop the cameras movements in the case of continuous has been selected in the things config setup.
+These methods make the most sense if you wish to push arrow buttons on a Habpanel screen to move the camera.
+There are some widgets created in the gallery that you can download and use right away saving you time.
 The Setpoint buttons send INCREASE and DECREASE commands and not the usual ON and OFF that a switch normally sends.